microsoft/DataLineage/sparklin/Onboarding.md

 2. App will insert an entry in eventmetadata table with status as Unprocessed for this particular json file

 Blob Trigger Function App:
 Create new function app on azure portal with application insights enabled which will get tiggered as and when new blobs will be uploaded by http trigger function app.
+This is python based function app.

 Deployment:
 Deploy function from URL: https://github.com/microsoft/DataLineage/tree/main/sparklin/BlobTriggerFuncApp

-Add new Configurations in Function App: datalineagesynapsestrpoc_STORAGE   :   < your new storage account connection string >
+Add new Configurations in Function App:

+datalineagesynapsestrpoc_STORAGE   :   < your new storage account connection string >
 StorageTableName                   :   LineageDetails
 TableName                          :   EventMetadata